dart-archive/www.dartlang.org/src/site/articles/converters-and-codecs/index.markdown

 At a later point, the code that started the chunked conversion invokes, possibly multiple times, the `add()` method with some data.
 The data is converted by the input sink.
-If the converted data is ready the input sinks sends it to the output sink, possibly with multiple `add()` calls.
+If the converted data is ready the input sink sends it to the output sink, possibly with multiple `add()` calls.
 Eventually the user finishes the conversion by invoking `close()`.
 At this point any remaining converted data is sent from the input sink to the output sink and the output sink is closed.